 The Board regularly considers its structure and recognises the need for progressive refreshment.
-(Please see the Chairman's Statement on page 5 for further information).
+(Please see the Statement from the Chair on page 6 for further information).

 The Board has an approved succession planning policy to ensure that (i) there is a formal, rigorous and transparent procedure for the appointment of new Directors; and (ii) the Board is comprised of members who collectively display the necessary balance of professional skills, experience, length of service and industry/Company knowledge.